AndrewAllison2/fs-journal/notes/12-sql.md

 - write GetPicById in service -> not needed in tests/client side write in service so we can use it in other methods

+#### GET PICTURES BY ALBUM ID
+  - method will go in albumsController -> based off url and endpoints

+  [HttpGet("{albumId}/pictures")]
+  public ActionResult<List<Picture>>

+  - send to pictures service -> bring pic service in at album controller
+    - private readonly PicturesService _picturesService -> add params to constructor

+    - populate with creator